samson-olofinsae/Python-For-Variant-Calling/README.md

 # Python-For-Variant-Calling
 Variant calling is an essential downstream analysis in Next Generation Sequencing analysis.
 Filtering variants in sequenced DNA samples is an essential process towards determining variations in the samples relative to the reference sequence.
 While typically written in bash script, the pipeline script in this repo is coded in Python, which is the chosen programming language for this pipeline because of its powerful functionalities that enable developers to track bugs, unit-test codes, build control and automation.
+The pipeline employs an inital user interface which checks that the right file format are used by user.

 The pipeline uses the following python modules for its processing: os, glob, os.path and subprocess ( importing call).